feathery-org/slate/source/index.html.md

 --------- |---------------------| -----------
-id | String              | The unique ID of the extraction run user_id | String              | The unique ID of the user who the extraction run is associated with success | Boolean             | If the run was successful approved | Boolean             | If the run required review and was approved approver | Email               | The email of the account who approved the run
+id | String              | The unique ID of the extraction run user_id | String              | The unique ID of the user who the extraction run is associated with file_name | String | The name of the document that was processed success | Boolean             | If the run was successful approved | Boolean             | If the run required review and was approved approver | Email               | The email of the account who approved the run